 Extending from the top of the brush handle is a metal shaft.
 This is connected to the motor inside the handle and is what the brush head connects to.

 A brush head is provided in the box.

-This is a color matched brush head and unlike most brushes that tend to have white, blue, green or yellow bristles, here they are black.
+This is a colour matched brush head and unlike most brushes that tend to have white, blue, green or yellow bristles, here they are black.

-The bristles are black on all color variants of the Burst sonic toothbrush.
+The bristles are black on all colour variants of the Burst sonic toothbrush.